 Instructions

 - Measure the outside corner edge of your patio to see how many pots it will hold.
-I have a 14-25 foot deck and it held about 16 planters of various sizes.
+I have a 14x25-foot deck, and it holds about 16 planters of various sizes.

-- Once you know how much room you have, you can decide what to grow based on size of pots.
+- Once you know how much room you have, you can decide what to grow based on the size of the pots.

-- I planted the largest pots on the outside and another row of smaller pots touching them inside.
+- Place the largest pots on the inside and another row of smaller pots touching them along the outside.
 This gave me two areas to harvest, inside the deck and outside the deck.

-- Large plants such as bush beans, tomatoes, peppers and the like will need larger pots.
+- Large plants such as bush beans, tomatoes, and peppers will need larger pots.

-- Add some organic matter to the soil and water well.
+- Add some organic matter to the soil.
+Mix it, and water well.

-- Plant the seedlings and add stakes for support for tall plants at planting time so as not to disturb the roots.
+- Add stakes to support tall plants at planting time so you won't disturb the roots later.

 - Water well.
 Plants in pots need more water than those grown in the ground.
-I often watered my plants both morning and night on the hottest days.
+I often water my plants twice a day on the hottest days.

 Notes

 The cost of the vegetable garden will depend on the type of pots that you purchase.
-Self watering planters or ceramic pots would make it much more expensive.
-However, pots last for several years, so the yearly cost is lower than the first time cost.
+Self-watering planters or ceramic pots would make it much more expensive.
+However, pots last for several years, so the yearly cost is lower than the initial cost.

 Recommended Products